helium/HIP/00XX-lorawan-committee.md

 - Why is this design the best in the space of possible designs?

-- What other designs have been considered and what is the rationale for not choosing them?
+No other proposals have been available.
+Widest possible community feedback will be sought to consider in this proposal

 - What is the impact of not doing this?

+Poor decision making and unneccesary disruption of the ecosystem due to such decisions.

 # Unresolved Questions
 [unresolved]: #unresolved-questions